Hurricane Evacuation Procedures Checklist

 - Make sure all power cords and power strips are plugged into their appropriate outlets and turn on power strips to printers, computers, and other equipment and power up.

-- Report any computer or other equipment problems to Library Systems for their assessment.
+- Report any computer or other equipment problems to Library information Technology and Systems for their assessment.

 *Note: if threatening conditions warrant on a weekend, necessary staff will be called into handle preparedness actions.